inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 set of examples I am familiar with.

-In any situation involving the edition of online content, the usage of Markdown brings many advantages (it was designed for such purpose :sweat_smile:).
+In any situation involving the edition of online content, the usage of Markdown brings many advantages (as it was designed for such purpose :sweat_smile:).
 It is therefore not surprising that Markdown is supported by tons websites and web applications where people edit content.
 For instance, you can use Markdown to edit a question or an answer on